weiyangtham/weiyangtham.github.io/_posts/2017-11-08-geom_errorline.md

 ### The process

 The first thing I realized was that creating a new geom wasn't going to be as simple as writing a wrapper around `geom_line`, or at least not the way I tried it.
-I came across this post much later about [combining multiple ggplot2 layers](https://martinsbioblogg.wordpress.com/2017/04/23/using-r-a-function-that-adds-multiple-ggplot2-layers/), but a new geom is still appealing just so it remains consistent with the other ggplot2 code you're writing.
+I came across this post much later about [combining multiple ggplot2 layers](https://martinsbioblogg.wordpress.com/2017/04/23/using-r-a-function-that-adds-multiple-ggplot2-layers/), but a new geom is still appealing just because it remains consistent with the other ggplot2 code you're writing.

 If you're interested in writing an extension to ggplot2, you'll probably want to start with [this vignette](http://ggplot2.tidyverse.org/articles/extending-ggplot2.html).
 Some of what I'll write below is a dumbed-down version of material from that vignette.